OpenHFT/Chronicle-Wire/microbenchmarks/README.md

 # Tests

+These are latency test with the [Full Results Here](https://github.com/OpenHFT/Chronicle-Wire/tree/master/microbenchmarks/results)

+Something I found intresting is that while a typical time might be stable for a given run, you can get different results at different time.
+For this reason I ran the tests with 10 forks.
+By looking at the high percentiles, we tend to pick up the results of the worst run.

 | Wire Format | Text encoding | Fixed width values? | Numeric Fields? | field-less?| Bytes | 99.9 %tile | 99.99 %tile | 99.999 %tile | worst |
 |--------------|:---------------:|:---------------------:|:----------------:|:-----------:|-----:|-----------:|------------:|-------------:|---------:|
 | YAML (TextWire) | UTF-8     |  false                      | false                | false        | 91    |  2.81       | 4.94         | 8.62           |  17.2     |